Screen Dream browser hijacker removal instructions

-More examples of apps like Screen Dream/browser hijackers are Maps & Directions by QuestForDirections, Locate Your Package and Local Weather Alerts.
-What most of them have in common is that they are designed to promote some fake search engine by changing settings in a browser and gather various information.
-Typically, they are advertised as useful app that supposed to deliver some features.
-Unfortunately, most of them do not operate as they were advertised and often cause various problems.
+More examples of apps similar to Screen Dream/browser hijackers are Maps & Directions by QuestForDirections, Locate Your Package and Local Weather Alerts.
+Most promote fake search engines by changing settings in the browser and gathering various information.
+Typically, they are advertised as useful apps that supposedly deliver features.
+Unfortunately, most do not operate as advertised and simply cause problems.

 How did Screen Dream install on my computer?

-In some cases PUAs like Screen Dream get downloaded and/or installed through ads that, if clicked, execute certain scripts designed to cause it.
-However, more often users download and/or install such apps together with other (usually free) programs.
-It usually happens when developers distribute them by using a deceptive marketing method called "bundling".
-To be more precise, when they distribute PUAs by including them in download and/or installation setups of other programs.
-As a rule, information about additional downloads, installations is mentioned in setup's "Custom", "Advanced" or other settings.
-However, users often download and install software without even checking those settings and that is how they allow for included PUAs to be downloaded and/or installed too.
+In some cases, PUAs such as Screen Dream are downloaded and installed through ads that, if clicked, execute certain scripts, however, people mostly download and install PUAs together with other (usually free) programs.
+This happens when developers distribute them using a deceptive marketing method called "bundling".
+I.e., when they include PUAs into the download/installation set-ups of other programs.
+Generally, information about additional downloads and installations is mentioned in "Custom", "Advanced" or other settings.
+Many users often download and install software without checking these settings, thereby allowing additional PUAs to infiltrate.

-It is important to download programs from official websites (and via direct links) and not to use third party downloaders, Peer-to-Peer networks such as torrent clients, eMule, etc., unofficial pages, and other similar channels for that.
-They can be used to distribute unwanted or even malicious apps.
+It is important to download programs from official websites and via direct links.
+Do not use third party downloaders, Peer-to-Peer networks such as torrent clients, eMule, etc., unofficial pages, or other similar channels - they can distribute unwanted or even malicious apps.
 The same applies to third party installers.
-Download and installation setups that contains settings like "Custom", "Advanced" should be checked for offers to download and/or install additional (unwanted) software.
-Those offers should be declined before completing downloads, installations.
-Furthermore, ads that are displayed on web pages related to gambling, pornography, adult dating, and other questionable sites should not be clicked.
-They can open potentially malicious pages or cause downloads, installations of unwanted software.
-If there are any unwanted or suspicious add-ons, plug-ins or extensions installed on a browser, or programs of this kind installed on the operating system, then they should be uninstalled right away.
+Check all download and installation settings such as "Custom" and "Advanced" and decline offers to download or install additional (unwanted) software before completing the process.
+Do not click ads that are displayed on web pages relating to gambling, pornography, adult dating, or other dubious sites - they can open potentially malicious web pages or cause download/installation of unwanted software.
+Remove any unwanted or suspicious add-ons, plug-ins or extensions installed on the browser, or programs of this kind installed on the operating system immediately.
 If your computer is already infected with Screen Dream, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.